 Sometimes we record information about third parties mentioned by you to us during any consultation.
 We are under an obligation to make sure we also protect that third party’s rights as an individual and to ensure that references to them which may breach their rights to confidentiality, are removed before we send any information to any other party including yourself.
 Third parties can include: spouses, partners, and other family members.

 HOW WE USE THE INFORMATION ABOUT YOU

 We use your personal and healthcare information in the following ways:

-when we need to speak to, or contact other doctors, consultants, nurses or any other medical/healthcare professional or organisation during the course of your diagnosis or treatment or on going healthcare;
+A. When we need to speak to, or contact other doctors, consultants, nurses or any other medical/healthcare professional or organisation during the course of your diagnosis or treatment or on going healthcare;

-when we are required by Law to hand over your information to any other organisation, such as the police, by court order, solicitors, or immigration enforcement.
+B. When we are required by Law to hand over your information to any other organisation, such as the police, by court order, solicitors, or immigration enforcement.